sanjay-noronha/R_get_clean_data_week4/README.md

   - Open the R console
   - source("run_analysis.R")
   - run_analysis() # By passing a TRUE value as parameter, the function will display debugging information
-- Code book descrbing the variables
+- Code book for the 3 main data frames using in the program

 The dataset includes the following files: